 - The story offers up enough possible suspects to keep things interesting.

-Fair warning that the book includes some graphic crime scene details as well as descriptions of conditions at a puppy mill and some drug-use / addiction content that may be triggering, but the scenes are relatively brief and important to the arc of the story.
+Fair warning that the book includes some graphic crime scene details as well as descriptions of conditions at a puppy mill and some drug-use / addiction content that may be triggering.
+Those scenes are relatively brief and important to the arc of the story.

 You can follow author Kathy Cohen on Facebook, and you can see all of her books on Amazon -- including another mystery with the same main character called Murder on the Night Shift.
-I've not read that one, but it's alluded to in Who Killed the Dog Lady, so you might want to read that one first.
+I've not read that one.
+It's alluded to, though, in Who Killed the Dog Lady.
+Maybe read that one first.

 Our Book Review Rules